carla-simulator/carla/Docs/tuto_G_retrieve_data.md

 The process to spawn any sensor is quite similar.

 __1.__ Use the library to find sensor blueprints.
 __2.__ Set specific attributes for the sensor.
-This is crucial, as the attributes will determine the data retrieved.
+This is crucial.
+Attributes will shape the data retrieved.
-__3.__ Attach the sensor to the ego vehicle.
-That means that its transform is __relative to its parent__.
-The `AttachmentType.SpringArm` will update the camera position smoothly, easing the movement.
+__3.__ Attach the sensor to the ego vehicle. __The transform is relative to its parent__.
+The [carla.AttachmentType](python_api.md#carlaattachmenttype) will determine how the position of the sensor is updated.
 __4.__ Add a `listen()` method.
 This is the key element.
 A [__lambda__](https://www.w3schools.com/python/python_lambda.asp) method that will be called each time the sensor listens for data.
 The argument is the sensor data retrieved.

 Having this basic guideline in mind, let's set some basic sensors for the ego vehicle.

 ### RGB camera

-This sensor generates realistic shots of the scene.
+The [RGB camera](ref_sensors.md#rgb-camera) generates realistic pictures of the scene.
 It is the sensor with more settable attributes of them all, but it is also a fundamental one.
 It should be understood as a real camera, with attributtes such as `focal_distance`, `shutter_speed` or `gamma` to determine how it would work internally.
 There is also a specific set of attributtes to define the lens distorsion, and lots of advanced attributes.
 For example, the `lens_circle_multiplier` can be used to achieve an effect similar to an eyefish lens.
+Learn more about them in the [documentation](ref_sensors.md#rgb-camera).

-Learn all about them in the [RGB camera documentation](ref_sensors.md#rgb-camera).
-For the sake of simplicity, the `tutorial_ego` scripts only sets the most commonly used attributes of this sensor.
+For the sake of simplicity, the script only sets the most commonly used attributes of this sensor.

-* `image_size_x` and `image_size_y` will change the resolution of the output image.
+* __`image_size_x` and `image_size_y`__ will change the resolution of the output image.
-* `fov` is the horizontal field of view of the camera.
+* __`fov`__ is the horizontal field of view of the camera.

-After setting the attributes, it is time to locate the sensor.
+After setting the attributes, it is time to spawn the sensor.
 The script places the camera in the hood of the car, and pointing forward.
 It will capture the front view of the car.

 The data is retrieved as a [carla.Image](python_api.md#carla.Image) on every step.
 The listen method saves these to disk.
-The path can be altered at will, and the name of each shot is coded to be based on the simulation frame where the shot was taken.
+The path can be altered at will.
+The name of each image is coded to be based on the simulation frame where the shot was taken.

 ```py
 # --------------